DamiAKinniyi/MaCAD-AIA22-A.EYE/README.md

 2. **GENERATE CITY GRAPH AND CALCULATE URBAN IMAGE & ACCESSIBILITY**: To generate city graph and metrics for accessibility and urban image, use 03.colab/city-graph_urban-metrics.ipynb
     - To generate city graph, the place name must be geocodable with admnistrative boundary.
     - Load api endpoints of data for different metrics under urban image.
 Alternatively, you could download data as json or csv and load into the colab.
-The final output is a geojson file with normalised indices for various urban_image and accessibility parameters.
+The final output is a geojson (city_graph.geojson) file with normalised indices for various urban_image and accessibility parameters.
+Save the city_graph.geojson into a google drive location.

 3. **PUBLIC SPACE DIVERSITY**: To generate Point of interest diversity data, use 03.colab/poi.ipynb
     - downlaod POIs using osm tags {feature:values} to filter and select various types of public spaces.
 For this project, we used the following features and values: